Drive to Kaindy while visiting Kolsay and Kaindy Lakes

 I visited the old Cossack town of Malaya Stanitsa on a walking tour and was fascinated by its architecture and history.

-Not efficient by today’s standards, they will probably be torn down one day.
-It’s sad as they’re a beautiful and unique part of history here.
+As they are not efficient by today’s standards, they will probably eventually be torn down.
+It’s sad as they’re a beautiful and unique part of the history here.

 The brown building (below left) is an old banya, or sauna, once used as a backyard bathhouse.
-Another historical relic.
+Another historic relic.

 Our Lady Of Kazhan